 Girl Scouts and Boy Scouts have the opportunity to learn about art, history, and different cultures while also working on completing art-related badges!
 Our Scouting Badge Workshops typically last two hours and combine gallery exploration with art-making activities to fulfill specific components of badge requirements.

 Workshops are available on select weekends and weekdays.
 Scouting Badge Workshops are $15 per child (includes Museum admission); minimum group of 10 children required.
 One chaperone is free for every 7 children.
 Badges not included.
-Please call 404-733-4465 or email firstname.lastname@example.org to discuss options for your troop.
+Please call 404-733-4586 or email email@example.com to discuss options for your group.

 Brownie Painting Badge